akka/alpakka/docs/src/main/paradox/cassandra.md

   version=$project.version$
 }

+The table below shows direct dependencies of this module and the second tab shows all libraries it depends on transitively.

+@@dependencies { projectId="cassandra" }

 ## Usage

 Sources provided by this connector need a prepared session to communicate with Cassandra cluster.
 First, let's initialize a Cassandra session.